3 Simple Budgeting Categories for Busy Moms | An Easy Way to Manage Your Budget

 A New Category

 When you budget using these categories, you should find one new category–savings.
-After you’ve followed your budget for the month, take the money you have left and allocate it to paying down debt or saving.
+After you’ve followed your budget for the month, take the extra money and allocate it to debt repayment or put it in a savings account.

 Navigating the Unexpected